timo-reymann/php-app/README.md

 When you use composer for external dependencies you can easily install them in the build process.

-The `composer-install` script downloads the installer from GitHub, installs the depency and removes the phar file.
+The `composer-install` script downloads the installer from GitHub, installs the depencies and removes the phar file.

 ```Dockerfile
 FROM timoreymann/php-app